-If you need to get money relatively quickly, taking out a loan secured by jewelry could be an option.
 While pawn shops are one of the best known ways to get money out of your valuable assets, they aren't the only ones.
-Dedicated jewelry lenders and even banks may accept your jewelry as collateral and make you a loan.
+Dedicated jewelry lenders and even banks may accept your jewelry as collateral and give you a loan.
 In some cases, their terms will be more favorable than those offered by pawn shops.

 Steve Lander has been a writer since 1996, with experience in the fields of financial services, real estate and technology.
 His work has appeared in trade publications such as the "Minnesota Real Estate Journal" and "Minnesota Multi-Housing Association Advocate."
 Lander holds a Bachelor of Arts in political science from Columbia University.